-To keep the spark alive between dates, it’s essential to keep your conversation topics upbeat, positive and feeling good.
-If you talk about things that feel bad and are negative and complain about how busy and stressful work, it kills attraction.
+To keep the spark alive between dates, it’s essential to keep your conversation topics upbeat, positive, and feeling good.
+If you talk about things that feel bad and are negative and complain about how busy and stressful work is, it kills attraction.
 Be the positive light in someone’s life, the breath of fresh air, the good feeling.

-People naturally gravitate towards positive people that make them feel good.
+People naturally gravitate toward positive people that make them feel good.
 Find the fun in each situation without acting like a clown.
 Keep things light-hearted and be a visionary.

 4. GIVE COMPLIMENTS WITH CAUTION.

 Compliments are a great way to make someone feel good and get interested in you, but you can overdo it.
 If you say things like, “I have just met the most beautiful woman in Sydney” or “I feel like the luckiest person in the world”, especially early on, it comes across as inauthentic.